 Taking the Next Step

 Like any recipe, you still need to creatively adapt this role based on company culture, existing systems/processes, and the overall team’s maturity.
 Once you lock down the recipe, finding the right candidate can be difficult.
 Rarely is one person a master of all of these areas.
-But this is where sales operations must include capabilities beyond those of the leader.
+But this is where sales operations functions must include capabilities beyond those of the leader.
 On average, we see a 25:1 ratio of front-line sales rep to sales operation resource.
-A strong sales ops leader knows his/her strengths and can partner with their team and external resources to get the job done.
+A strong sales ops leader knows his/her strengths and can partner with their sales operations management team and external resources to get the job done.

 Do you or your sales operations leader have the right ‘ingredients’?
 Contact us to learn more strategies for optimizing sales operations, including benchmarking your leader and function across emerging best practices.